sonalys/sonalys.dev/content/blog/ddd-with-golang/_index.md

 }
 ```

-With this approach, you have transactionality, meaning you either do the domain operations or not, while fully controlling the state from the domain layer.
+With this approach, you have transactionality, meaning you either complete the domain operations or none of them are applied (they are rolled back), while fully controlling the state from the domain layer.
-The application layer is still unaware of database specific infrastructure, only having the concept of a transactional database.
+The application layer is still unaware of database-specific infrastructure, only having the concept of a transactional database.

 ### Conclusion

-Let me know about your thoughts, send me an email and let's talk.
+Let me know your thoughts; send me an email and let's talk.